HMO vs PPO: Everything You Need to Know

 - HMO plans do not cover any costs whatsoever for treatment received outside the network.

 - PPO plans allow patients to see any doctor they choose, without any referrals.

 - PPO plans will cover a portion of the costs for treatment even if the patient receives it from doctors or hospitals outside their network.
 However, it will be a much lower portion than if the treatment is received within the network.

 While PPO plans can sometimes cost as much as four times more than HMOs, there are some exceptions to the wide difference in costs.
 For instance, employer sponsored PPO plans are often in line with HMO premiums.
 The average price of annual premiums for an HMO plan in 2016 was $6,576, while the typical employer sponsored PPO plan during the same year was $6,800.

 Also, people should consider other costs when comparing plans, such as:

 If you don't already have doctors or hospitals that you want to keep using, then you will probably not mind trading the restrictions of HMOs for lower premium prices.
 If you travel often and are frequently outside an HMO network, you may want to choose a PPO plan for peace of mind.
 Just don't forget to total all the costs, not just the premium prices.

 If you'd like advice with an issue related to HMOs vs PPOs, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.